kkshinkai/nodocs/README.md

 =======

 No docs is the best way to make others confused and upset after you have written pretty open source libraries or applications.
+Real programmers are passionate about technology and don't care about writing documentation, which is so coooooooool!

 Getting Started
 ---------------

-- Start by writing a pretty library or application.
+- Start by writing an attractive library or application.
 Then open source it.

 - Do not write any documentation, or be vague.
 Leave the users confused.